FAQs Regarding 4% Housing Tax Credit Developments financed with Private Activity Bonds

 What assurances does the community have that the development is built according to the specifications the developer has promised?

 The Department is vigorous in ensuring that all promises are kept by the applicant.
-TDHCA conducts a final inspection during the construction phase to ensure the development is built according to the specifications outlined in the application.
+TDHCA performs a final inspection near the end of the construction phase to ensure the development is built according to the specifications outlined in the application.
 Any material changes to the application must be approved by the Department.
-In addition, there are several different entities involved with a bond transaction.
+Moreover, there are several different entities involved with a bond transaction.
 There is a construction lender that is responsible for the financing during construction.
 There is a permanent lender (or bond purchaser) and there is a tax credit investor which is the entity that will be buying the tax credits.
-All three of these entities have a vested financial interest in the development and conduct inspections during the construction of the development.
+All three of these entities have a vested financial interest in the development and perform their own inspections during the construction period and long-term operation of the development.

 How often does the Department monitor Private Activity Bond and Housing Tax Credit developments?

-TDHCA Bond developments are monitored on-site annually by a third party asset management agency.
 The Department performs desk reviews / audits quarterly for all Bond and Housing Tax Credit developments.
-Additionally, the Department completes a comprehensive on-site review for all Housing Tax Credit properties every two years.
+Additionally, the Department completes a comprehensive on-site review for all Housing Tax Credit properties every three years.
 During these on-site visits, the Department monitors for the physical appearance of the property, ensures units are occupied by eligible households, the development is charging the appropriate rent for the household, and that tenants are living in a safe, healthy environment.
 The U. S. Department of Housing and Urban Development requires a limit of no more than 2 persons per bedroom.
 Desk reviews are a modified version of an onsite visit.
 The Department verifies that the required restrictions are met (i.e. low-income, eligible tenants, special needs) and that units are occupied by the correct households.
 The desk review is based on information the owner submits to the Department.
 If there are any issues that require attention the Department will notify the owner.
-In addition, the state requires that reserve accounts for any maintenance and future repairs for the property are funded.
+In addition, state law requires that reserve accounts for any maintenance and future repairs for the property are funded.

 What is the current size of the staff in the Compliance and Asset Oversight Division at the Department?

-The Compliance and Asset Oversight Division currently has 33 employees.
+The Compliance and Asset Oversight Division currently has 44 employees.
 Fifteen of those employees are monitors who conduct onsite visits at multifamily rental properties.
+According to the property inventory that is published on our website, TDHCA has slightly over 2,000 Housing Tax Credit properties with approximately 209,000 units.
+As properties are approved monthly, these numbers continue to change.

 Approximately how many developments and units does the Department monitor?

-According to the property inventory that is published on our website, TDHCA has approximately 1,700 Housing Tax Credit properties with approximately 190,000 units.
+According to the property inventory published on our website, TDHCA has approximately 2,500 Housing Tax Credit properties with approximately 300,000 units.
 As properties are approved monthly, these numbers continue to change.

 What happens in the event that the developer violates the governing statutes and rules of the Housing Tax Credit and Private Activity Bond Programs?